saraspreitzhofer/HexAgent/README.md

 ## Training the Agent

 Once the configurations are set, you can start training the agent by running `train.py`.
 This script coordinates the training process, leveraging various modules and functions to create and optimize the Hex game agent.
-For more detailed information, please proceed to the next page.

 ## Module Overview